-Application Development has become a crucial point of focus for security in the cloud.
-This article aims to cover security activities and controls to consider when you develop applications in the public cloud.
+Application Development and DevSecOps CI/CD pipeline has become crucial point of focus for security in the cloud.
+This article aims to cover new security activities and controls to consider when you develop applications in the public cloud.
 The phases of the SDLC and security questions and concepts to consider during each phase of the lifecycle are covered and are just the start.
 The goal is to help you define activities and public cloud services that you can use in each phase of the lifecycle to design, develop, and deploy a more secure application in your public cloud.

 DevSecOps refers to the integration of security practices with DevOps.
 It is a way of shifting security left, which involves creating and implementing a security code through simultaneous collaboration between security teams and engineers.
 DevSecOps create simple solutions within an agile framework for complicated software development processes.
 The goal is to ensure fast and continuous delivery of code through increased collaboration and communication throughout the staging, production, and delivery process.

-Public cloud security strategies work to detect errors, identify vulnerabilities, correct misconfigurations, and repair compliance and policy violations.
+Public cloud security strategies and use cases work to detect errors, identify vulnerabilities, correct misconfigurations, and repair compliance and policy violations.
 For heightened efficiency, this needs to take place in real-time through automation and before deployment.
 Security professionals have access to many tools intended for cloud security, and there seems to be a fixing tool for every issue that arises.
-However, what is needed is simpler yet more comprehensive solutions.
-Security teams often receive a lot of flak from the other groups when they identify vulnerabilities due to the tension and delay caused in the continuous integration (CI) and continuous deployment (CD) pipeline.
+However, what is needed is a simpler yet more comprehensive solution.
+Security teams often receive a lot of flak from the other groups when they identify vulnerabilities due to the tension and delay caused in the continuous integration (CI) and continuous deployment (CD) pipeline (DevSecOps CI/CD).

 Automation needs a proper application for the effective running of all these processes.
 For example, scanning objects and confirming configuration to check for malware can be time-consuming and often pushed to the end of the process.
 However, automated cloud security solutions offer easy and effective ways to do this.
 They come with securely stored data, comprehensive configurations tests, automatic scans for vulnerabilities within the public cloud, secure misconfiguration identification capabilities, and prevention measures that protect sensitive data from unauthorized downloading.

-Successful implementation of DevSecOps in a cloud environment is easily identifiable through several processes.
+Successful implementation of DevSecOps CI/CD in a cloud environment is easily identifiable through several processes.

-Anyone that can access your cloud deployment can access your company's data.
+Anyone that can access your cloud deployment can access your company’s crown jewels.
 To prevent this, ensure the data you store in the cloud is always encrypted.
 Encryption serves to restrict access to anyone without proper authorization.
-Cloud providers provide native data encryption features and tools in the cloud environment.
-However, sometimes you may have to acquire them from third party vendors.
+Cloud providers provide native encryption features and tools in the cloud environment.
+However, sometimes you may have to acquire them from third-party vendors.
 Limited access could also be within your organization, allowing various users with different access levels.

-Hackers may have multiple reasons to access your data, for example, to make it unusable, or to destroy or steal information.
-Backing up your data helps you protect your enterprise from the first two reasons.
-If a security breach renders your data unusable or lost, it pays to have backed up data or recovery plans that allow you to retrieve your data.
-Make sure to back up your data manually regularly.
+Bad actors may have multiple reasons to access your data, for example, to make it unusable, or to destroy or steal information.
+Backing up your crown jewels helps you protect your enterprise for the first two reasons.
+If a security breach renders your data unusable or lost, it pays to have backed-up data or recovery plans that allow you to retrieve your data Make sure to back up your data manually regularly.

 Sometimes users pose a security risk themselves if their devices are not entirely secure.
 By training and educating your team on your organization’s cloud environment, you significantly increase efficiency.
 Improper usage could lead to accidental security breaches.